 As they approached a bridge about five kilometers outside of San Fernando near Mexico, a busload of Filipino soldiers loomed up out of the dark in front of them.
 Since both vehicles were driving without lights, neither driver could see the other until the last minute.
 There was not enough room for both vehicles on the bridge so Emmett slammed on the jeep's breaks.
 The jeep skidded and slammed into the truck.

 Fanning flew out of the jeep and Emmett's left leg was crushed on impact.
 The Filipino woman also suffered a broken leg.
 Only Pvt.
-Fanning came out of the accident with minor injuries.
-The three were taken to San Fernando to a temporary hospital.
+Fanning came out of the accident with minor injuries, but the three were taken to San Fernando to a temporary hospital.

 While in the hospital, Emmett met Lt.
 Richard Danca.
 Lt.
 Danca was in the hospital suffering from a nervous condition that paralyzed his legs.
 He would later return to combat and be wounded.

-At ten o'clock at night, the ship sailed.
-As it left Manila, the patients could see and hear the explosions of gasoline storage tanks being dynamited by American troops.
+At ten o'clock at night, the ship sailed and zig-zagged its way through the harbor to avoid mines.
+As it left Manila, the patients could see and hear the explosions of gasoline storage tanks and ammunition dumps being dynamited by American troops.
 The patients had not been told about their destination so when the silhouette of Corregidor loomed out of the darkness they believed this was their destination.
 When the island began to fade into the darkness, the patients knew for the first time that they were being sent to Australia.

 In February 1945, Emmett was released from active duty and returned to Maywood.
 His one regret was that he had not been able to remain with the other members of the 192nd Tank Battalion.

-On July 13, 1958, Emmett F. Gibson died from head injuries he received in an accident while a police officer in Maywood.
+Emmett F. Gibson was a police officer with the Maywood Police Department when he died from a brain tumor on July 13, 1958.
 His last request was to be cremated and have his ashes scattered at the battle sites on Bataan.
-On April 9, 1959, on the seventeenth anniversary of the fall of Bataan, his wish was carried out.
-His ashes were scattered on the battlefields of Bataan by helicopter.
-The urn was dropped into Manila Bay.
+On April 9, 1959, on the seventeenth anniversary of the fall of Bataan, his wish was carried out, and his ashes were scattered on the battlefields of Bataan by helicopter.
+The urn, that had contained his ashes, was dropped into Manila Bay.